roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-17 ****** byCathartico© The pressure on her precious nipples and cunt lips made Vanessa yelp and groan in rhythm while she got jerked around his chair.
+The pressure on her precious nipples and cunt lips made Vanessa yelp and groan in rhythm while she got jerked around his chair.
 The biker dragged the chain from side to side making Queeny Ho pirouette around his chair.
 Then he pulled the chain up and down making the redhead jump and squat while her funbags were wildly jiggling and shaking.

  Finally, the biker pushed the chain towards himself making Vanessa stumble upon his lap.
 She instantly, cupped her fat fucktits from the sides and pressed them right into his face.
 She almost smothered him with her soft titflesh while he licked her pierced nipples.